PROJECTION OF SECTIONED SOLIDS AND

 surface into number of triangles and

-2. 6.Developments of the lateral surface of a
+transferring them into the development. - 6.Developments of the lateral surface of a

 prism consist of the same number of